Hong Kong Observatory- The Facts

 The Observatory uses computer models to simulate and predict the evolution of weather systems over East Asia and the western North Pacific.
 The model results form the basis for forecasting the weather in Hong Kong and the adjacent seas, as well as for providing the public with weather forecasts in fine spatial and temporal resolution.
 For local weather, apart from providing weather forecast up to 9 days ahead, the Observatory also operates “Automatic Regional Weather Forecast” webpage to provide hourly weather forecast generated by computer models for various locations in Hong Kong and the Pearl River Delta region up to 9 days ahead, along with Extended Outlook products that provide the probabilities of daily minimum and maximum temperature and mean sea level pressure in the next 14 days and tropical cyclone tracks in the coming 9 days.
 The “Regional Information on Heavy Rain and Thunderstorm” webpage provides the affected regions mentioned in “Announcement on Localised Heavy Rain”, “Special Announcement on Flooding in the northern New Territories” or “Thunderstorm Warning”, as well as the recorded regional rainfall and lightning locations.
 The Location-specific Lightning Alert Webpage (LLAW) also displays lightning and relevant information through a one-stop Geographical Information System.
 The “Earth Weather” webpage provides an interactive display of computer forecast model products, allowing members of the public to easily appreciate the large-scale weather changes in the Asia-Pacific region.

-The Observatory has developed a nowcasting system called SWIRLS (Short-range Warning of Intense Rainstorms in Localized Systems), utilizing data from radars, rain gauges and lightning sensors, together with the results of computer simulation, to provide forecasts of rainstorms and the associated inclement weather in the following 6 hours.
+The Observatory has developed a nowcasting system called SWIRLS (Short-range Warning of Intense Rainstorms in Localized Systems), utilizing data from radars, rain gauges and lightning sensors, together with the results of computer model simulation, to provide forecasts of rainstorms and the associated inclement weather in the following 6 hours.
 In addition to supporting weather forecast and warning operations, SWIRLS also provides 2-hour rainfall and 1-hour lightning nowcast to the public through the Observatory’s website and the mobile app “MyObservatory”.
 The Observatory was designated by the World Meteorological Organization (WMO) as a Regional Specialized Meteorological Centre (RSMC) for Nowcasting, providing meteorological organisations in the Asian region with products and techniques related to nowcasting of high-impact weather events.

 The Observatory provides free self-produced television weather programmes, including a weekly educational feature named “Cool Met Stuff”, for public broadcast on televisions, YouTube, the Observatory’s Facebook page and the “MyObservatory” mobile app.
-Radio interviews on the latest weather situation are also conducted by forecasters and weather service officers of the Observatory.

 The Observatory’s Airport Meteorological Office (AMO) which is ISO 9000 certified since 2002 provides meteorological services required by international air navigation to the Hong Kong International Airport (HKIA) and for the Hong Kong Flight Information Region.
 In particular, the Observatory operates a sophisticated network of weather sensors, including terminal Doppler weather radar(s), LIDAR (LIght Detection And Ranging) systems and weather buoys, as well as in-house developed meteorological systems for automatic alerting of windshear, turbulence, lightning and other severe weather.
 Extensive weather information required by the aviation community, including flight documentation required for flights departing from HKIA and significant convection forecast in support of air traffic flow management, is provided through the Aviation Meteorological Information Dissemination System website and the electronic flight bag mobile weather application “MyFlightWx”.
 AMO also provides weather briefing services to air traffic controllers regularly, which will be extended to other aviation users as well in inclement weather situations.
 The Observatory also serves as the Backup Asian Aviation Meteorological Centre (AAMC) to provide en-route hazardous weather information of the region and improve aviation safety and efficiency.